 In the social sector, an organization’s size and budget does not equal true impact.
 Success is defined by an organizations ability to positively change the lives and circumstances of those they serve.
 An organization that has an abundant operating budget but fails to produce improved outcomes for their clients is a waste of time, treasure, and talents.
-Leaders that are truly realizing their mission do the following things;
+Leaders that can accomplish any goal to realize their mission do the following things:

 1. Decide: Great social sector leaders made a decision that they will not stand for the status quo and mediocrity.
 They can see a better future for their organization, community, and possibly the world.
 They commit to bringing that future to reality.
 Most people have a vision for what is possible, but the great leaders are those who decide to “go for it”, regardless of the perceived barriers to success.

 2. Develop a plan: Great leaders know that “failing to plan is planning to fail”.
 They ensure success by committing their goals and desired action steps to paper.
 They schedule activities that need to be done in each quarter, who is responsible for those activities, and the measureable results expected.

 3. Deal with resistance: No matter how big or small the vision is and how sound a plan, resistance to change will arise.
 Resistance can show up in many different forms – staff pushback, turnover, new opportunities that distract efforts towards goals, and other unforeseen negative circumstances.
 Great leaders anticipate the restraining forces that may keep them from their goals.
 As part of their planning, they anticipate the challenges and develop strategies to minimize these forces.
 They also expect that other things may show up to stop them from reaching their goals.
 When problems arise, they deal with them and keep on going.
 The key is to never give up.
 Once a great leader commits to their vision they do not settle until they achieve that vision.